 5 - Get advice from someone you trust

-When shopping for a mortgage, it helps to talk with someone who's been there before.
+When shopping for a home loan, it helps to talk with someone who's been there before to get answers to your mortgage questions.
 Check with friends and family who've bought a house or refinanced and see what their experiences have been, and what sort of recommendations they have - ask what they might have done differently if they were to go through the process again.

 You can also get low-cost professional assistance from a housing counselor endorsed by the U.S. Department of Housing and Urban Development (HUD) - search for "HUD housing counselors" in your community online.

 Also, it's not a bad idea to hire an attorney to review the mortgage documents before you sign them - an attorney can also pick up on certain financial or legal consequences of the mortgage you may not have been aware of and which you might wish to renegotiate or try to eliminate entirely.